NYPL-discovery/discovery-store-poster/README.md

 **index.js** - is the wrapper file and handler that the Lambda uses.
 This should also include reading the environment variable to decrypt the KMS key.

-To test locally run `node-lambda run -f deploy[.environment].env`.
+To test locally run `./node_modules/.bin/node-lambda run -f deploy[.environment].env`.
 The `-f deploy[.environment].env` flag will include the `DISCOVERY_STORE_CONNECTION_URI` string needed to connect to the RDS database.

-To push to AWS run `node-lambda deploy -f deploy[.environment].env`.
+To push to AWS run `./node_modules/.bin/node-lambda deploy -f deploy[.environment].env`.

 ### Test Data

 The Lambda is set up to read AWS events, one of which is a Kinesis stream.
 The PCDM Store Updater reads from two Kinesis Streams: Bib and Item.
-As mentioned above, to test locally run `node-lambda run -f deploy.env`.
+As mentioned above, to test locally run `./node_modules/.bin/node-lambda run -f deploy.env`.
 This will use the `event.json` file as the Kinesis event source.
 Make sure you update your `config/local.json` file to include the values for the Kinesis streams:

     "kinesisReadStreams": {
       "bib": "arn:aws:kinesis:us-east-1:[AWS-ID]:stream/Bib",